The Foundation of Economic Freedom, a True Free Market, is Knowing Political Answers!

 2. There must be an impartial moderator to swear in participants and to keep order.
 The moderator shall be a retired or sitting judge, and this moderator shall always be addressed as, “Your Honor”.
 The moderator shall be subject to the same laws regarding judicial conduct, with particular focus upon legally supportable evidence without bias or rancor — if provable in a court of law, at the appropriate level, they shall be removed as a moderator permanently.

-3. Since all Fare Court/Public Forum Debates will be recorded through audio/visual media for distribution, time limits shall be strictly enforced: there shall be 6, 3 minute debate turns per each side, pro or con, followed by two alternating 2 minute pro or con closing statements; starting turn and closing shall be determined by an off air coin toss: pro shall be heads, con shall be tails.
+3. Since all Fare Court/Public Forum Debates will be recorded through audio/visual media for distribution, time limits shall be strictly enforced: there shall be 2 alternating 3 minute pro or con opening statements, then followed by 6 alternating 3 minute debate turns per each side, pro or con, followed by two alternating 3 minute pro or con closing statements; starting turn and closing shall be determined by an off air coin toss: pro shall be heads, con shall be tails.

-4. The moderator will issue a neutral opening statement concerning the debate topic or topics germane to the subject or subjects at issue; the moderator shall also be prepared with sufficient foreknowledge of debate subject(s) prior to the actual debate.
+4. For no longer than 3 minutes, the moderator will issue a neutral opening statement concerning the debate topic or topics germane to the subject or subjects at issue; the moderator shall also be prepared with sufficient foreknowledge of debate subject(s) prior to the actual debate.

 Each side will have maximum of time as declared in sub-section 3 directly above.